waywardphilosopher/parami/src/data/blog/everyone/2025-08-06-make-up-work.md

 2. Watch back the recordings **if practical**.
 This is not compulsory, and you should use your own discretion.
 Don’t plough through endless videos on bad internet if this is not the most efficient use of your time.

-3. Complete any in-class tasks that it makes sense to complete individually. i.e. writing tasks, reflection tasks.
+3. Complete all in-class tasks that it makes sense to complete individually. i.e. writing tasks, reflection tasks.

 4. Check the [courses.willbuckingham.com](http://courses.willbuckingham.com) website for any notes that may be useful